Mikaelia/AirBnB_clone_v4/README.md

 <img src="https://github.com/jarehec/AirBnB_clone_v3/blob/master/dev/HBTN-hbnb-Final.png" width="160" height=auto />

-# AirBnB Clone: Phase # 3
+# AirBnB Clone: Phase # 4 Web Framework

-: API with Swagger
+## Synopsis

+> This stage of the project focuses on the construction of a web framework using Flask, and my personal work may be found in the `web_flask` file.
+A dynamic templates are implemented using Jinja.

 ## Description